ionic-team/stencil-site/versioned_docs/version-v2/testing/config.md

   browserSlowMo?: number;

   /**
-   * Array of browser emulations to be using during e2e tests.
-A full e2e
+   * Array of browser emulations to be used during _screenshot_ tests.
+A full screenshot
    * test is ran for each emulation.
+   *
+   * To emulate a device for your e2e tests, use the `emulate` method on a test's E2E page.
    */
   emulate?: EmulateConfig[];